Harry Mohney: Reuben Sturman Lifetime Achievement Award

 On January 7, 2005, Jimmy Flynt presented Harry Mohney with the Reuben Sturman Lifetime Achievement Award at the 2005 AVN Awards, which were held at the Venetian Hotel Las Vegas.

 Erotic Heritage Museum

 The Erotic Heritage Museum (EHM) is a 24000 sqft area with 17000 sqft dedicated to displays on the history of erotica, and it is located at 3275 Industrial Road in Paradise, Nevada.
-Mohney is the museum's grand patron.
-The museum opened on August 2, 2008.